opensearch-project/documentation-website/_search-plugins/sql/cli.md

 ---
 layout: default
-title: SQL & PPL CLI
+title: SQL and PPL CLI
-parent: SQL & PPL
+parent: SQL and PPL
 nav_order: 3
 ---

-# SQL & PPL CLI
+# SQL and PPL CLI

-CLI is a stand-alone Python application that you can launch with the `opensearchsql` command.
+The SQL and PPL command line interface (CLI) is a standalone Python application that you can launch with the `opensearchsql` command.

- To use CLI, install the SQL plugin to your OpenSearch instance, run the CLI using MacOS or Linux, and connect to any valid OpenSearch endpoint.
+ To use the SQL and PPL CLI, install the SQL plugin on your OpenSearch instance, run the CLI using MacOS or Linux, and connect to any valid OpenSearch endpoint.

 ![SQL CLI]({{site.url}}{{site.baseurl}}/images/cli.gif)

 ## Features

-CLI has the following features:
+The SQL and PPL CLI has the following features:

 - Multi-line input
 - PPL support